backdrop-contrib/rate/README.txt

 * Comment display
   Same as node display, but for comments.
 * Display mode when displayed for comments.
+* Description
+  This is an optional description which is displayed under the rate widget.
+* Display description in compact mode
 * Which rating should be displayed?
   Determines which rating to display.
 Options are:
   * Average rating: Always display the average rating.